containers/toolbox/doc/toolbox-enter.1.md

 ## DESCRIPTION

 Spawns an interactive shell inside a Toolbx container that was created using the `toolbox create` command.
-It tries to spawn the user's default shell, but if it's not available inside the container then it falls back to `/bin/bash`.
+It tries to spawn the user's login shell, but if it's not available inside the container then it falls back to `/bin/bash`.

 When invoked without any options, `toolbox enter` will try to enter the default Toolbx container for the host, or if there's only one container available then